CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-03.md

 ## Review

 In this lab, you:

-- Explored phishing and malware simulation emails in a user mailbox.
+- Explored phishing and malware simulation emails in the user mailbox.
-- Reported a phishing attempt and verified the acknowledgment response.
+- Reported a phishing simulation email and verified the acknowledgment response.
-- Used Threat Explorer to investigate URL click events and review related security details.
+- Investigated URL click events using **Threat Explorer** to review detailed security data.
-- Examined simulation reports to assess user actions and identify potential risks.
+- Analyzed simulation reports to assess user actions and identify high-risk users.

 ## You have successfully completed the lab.
 Click on Next to Continue